Hesperian Health Guides

 As Ruk grew older, he always seemed to have a runny nose.
 Sometimes he had very painful earaches in both ears, which often drained pus.
 He loved to swim in the small river below the village, but this made the pus drain even more.

-When Ruk started going to school, he was slow to learn and not very good at reading.
+When Ruk started going to school, he took longer to learn and had difficulty reading.
 The teacher got angry because he thought Ruk was ignoring what he said.
 But it was hard for Ruk to hear the teacher.
 So, to avoid getting into trouble, Ruk sat at the back of the class.
 Children teased him.
 He spoke in a funny way and was difficult to understand.

 Finally Ruk's parents decided it was not worth spending money to pay for his school uniform, books, and pens if he was not going to learn.
 So Ruk stopped going to school.
 Instead, he carried wood for the fire, fed the animals, and scrubbed the cooking pots for his mother.